 WEEK OF 9/17/2014

 *Designates best areas to go fishing now.

 WEATHER FOR THE WEEK: Nice weather in the morning but by the early afternoon we get inundated with smoke from the King Fire west of us!
 All the lakes are fishing well but Donner has been best for shore angling while Stampede has been best for boat anglers(see report below for launch conditions).
 Sleepers are Boca and Jackson Meadows.
 Also, for spin fisherman throwing barbless artificials in the Big Truckee from Trout Creek to Glenshire Bridge, then again from Prosser outflow to Stateline can be fun if you prefer moving water and catch and release trophy trout fishing!
-On sunny days get off the river by midafternoon as water temps spike to almost 69 by this time.
+On sunny days get off the river by NOON as water temps spike to almost 70 by this time.
 Be ethical when fishing our river!).
 If you prefer to keep a couple then the stretch through town to a 1000 ft below the dam at Tahoe City may be the place for you but honestly I wouldn't fish this stretch until temps get into the 50's and more water is flowing thru there.